 Crohn’s disease is the other common inflammatory bowel disease (IBD).
 The pathology is different to ulcerative colitis and it can be more difficult to diagnose as it can be limited to the small intestine, too far from either end of the gut to be inspected endoscopically.
 It too can be a severe disease, causing pain, malabsorption and intestinal obstruction.
 Resection of parts of the small intestine are sometimes required.
 A Japanese study (Chiba et al 2010) demonstrated that a mostly plant-based diet was the most effective treatment to date for preventing relapse.

 The link between rheumatoid arthritis and food/gut health is biologically plausible.
 Fragments of food and microbes can enter the blood stream and provoke autoimmune disease, particularly when the intestinal barrier is damaged and more permeable – leaky gut syndrome (‘increased intestinal permeability’ to medical experts).
 The influence of the gut microbiome on the whole immune system is an emerging area of research.
-Suffice it to say that the number of people ‘cured’ of rheumatoid arthritis by dietary intervention seems to be beyond what might be expected by chance alone.
+Suffice it to say that the number of people who have put rheumatoid arthritis into long term remission with a WFPB diet seems to be beyond what might be expected by chance alone.
 See our Arthritis page.

 Elimination Diet Protocols

 We have presented elimination diets in three tiers – from modest dietary restrictions through to a full elimination diet.
 The baseline, a low fat, whole foods, plant-based diet, may be enough to put many diseases into long term remission – a month of strict adherence to this baseline diet may obviate the need for an elimination diet.
 The ultimate elimination diet is water-only fasting – a powerful therapy that should only be used under medical supervision e.g. True North Health Center.